UNITY-Physics/unity_qa_paper/README.md

 ## Notebooks to reproduce figures from paper

 - [`site_overview.ipynb`](notebooks/site_overview.ipynb): Overview of all the scans from the sites.
-Supplemental materials figure S1 and S2.
+Supplemental materials figure S2 and S3.
 - [`relaxivity_plots.ipynb`](notebooks/relaxivity_plots.ipynb): Analysis of T1 and T2 relaxation in the phantom.
-Paper figure 5.
+Paper figure 3 and S7.
 - [`PSNR.ipynb`](notebooks/PSNR.ipynb): Analysis of temperature and Larmor frequency as well as the PSNR and SSIM analysis.
-Paper figures 6 and 7.
-Also simulation of PSNR, SSIM and SNR figure S4.
+Paper figure 4, 5 and S4.
 - [`contrast.ipynb`](notebooks/contrast.ipynb): Analysis of image contrast.
-Paper figure 8.
+Paper figure 6.
-- [`distortions_2D.ipynb`](notebooks/distortions_2D.ipynb): Analysis of in-plane distortions.
-Paper figure 9 and 10.
+- [`distortions.ipynb`](notebooks/distortions.ipynb): Analysis of in-plane distortions.
+Paper figure 7 and 8.
 - [`longitudinal.ipynb`](notebooks/longitudinal.ipynb): Longitudinal analysis from one site.
-Paper figure 11.
+Paper figure 9.
 - [`nnUNet_reproducibility.ipynb`](notebooks/nnUNet_reproducibility.ipynb): Reproducibility analysis of the fiducial segmentation with nnUNet.
-Supplemental materials figure S5.
+Supplemental materials figure S5 and S6.

-Two additional python files are included with various functions required by the notebooks
+Additional python files are included with various functions required by the notebooks

 - `dataframe_help.py`: General functions to process the stats data frames.
+- `distortions_help.py`: General functions to process distortion.
 - `stats_help.py`: Specialized stats functions.